Jeanhaley32/TCPClient/README.md

  ## Description

- This is a simple implemention of Bubbletea, used to take text from user input, send it to a TCP server, and write that server output to the screen.
+ This is a simple implemention of a TCP Server, using Bubbletea.
+Takes text from user input, sends it to a TCP server, and write that server output to the screen.

  This is simple in that there is no data structuring.
 We are just using raw bytes.